ntu-nail/AI6127/README.md

 - Practical: Focus on practical techniques for training the models, and on GPUs.

-- Fun: Cover exciting new advancements in NLP (e.g., Transformer, BERT).
+- Fun: Cover exciting new advancements in NLP (e.g., Transformer, ChatGPT).

 # Assessment Approach